 The antenna input connects through a decoupling capacitor to the input of amplifier U201, which is a ERA-3SM.
 The capacitor generates no noise.
 But the 50-Ω input impedance of the amplifier generates thermal noise.
 Thermal noise is electronic noise that arises from the random, thermal movement of electrons.
 A circuit with bandwidth B suffers from noise power 4kTB, where k is the Boltzmann Constant with value 1.38×10−23 J/K, and T is absolute temperature.
 Our pass-band is roughly 900-930 MHz, which is a bandwidth of 30 MHz.
 This gives us a thermal noise power of around 0.5 pW at the input of our RF amplifier.
 The ERA-3SM noise figure is 2.6 dB, which means that the effective noise power at its input is 2.6 dB higher (twice as great) as the thermal noise.
 Our effective RF input noise should be around 1 pW, or −90 dBm.

 We added the remaining parts to our A3017A, which completed the Discriminator and Demodulator.
-We applied a sweeping TUNE input to our Modulating Transmitter (A3014MT), and looked at the demodulator output versus frequency for various values of attenuition in the RF supply cable.
+We applied a sweeping TUNE input to our Modulating Transmitter (A3014MT), and looked at the demodulator output versus frequency for various values of attenuation in the RF supply cable.
 We performed our measurements with the circuits on a wooden table, with no enclosure, as we detail below, we obtained much bette results when we eclosed them in a metal box

+With a bare A3017A circuit board, the sweep worked only down to −64 dBm.
 We touched the SAW filter in the RF amplifier, and the sweep was effective down to −72 dBm.
 We wrapped foil around the entire A3017A, and the sweep was again effective down to −72 dBm.
-When we combined the A3017 with other circuits in a metal enclosure to make the Data Receiver (A3018), we obtained much better performance.
-When we put the lid on with −76 dBm, the trace looked like the −64dBm trace above.
+When we combined the A3017A with other circuits in a metal enclosure to make the Data Receiver (A3018A), the sweep was effective down to −76 dBm.
 There was no trace of the sweep when we disconnected the cable carrying the sweep RF power.

-We disconnected our source of RF power and inserted an 80-mm quarter-wave antenna into its RF output socket.
+[FEB-07] We disconnected our source of RF power and inserted an 80-mm quarter-wave antenna into its RF output socket.
 We connected an A3015A loop antenna to the RF input of our A3017A via a 2.4-m (96") RG58 coaxial cable.
 We obtained the following trace.

 According to our antenna measurements, we expect a minimum 32 dB loss as our RF signal travels through a quarter-wave antenna, across 1 m, to a loop antenna and through a 240-cm cable.
 We expect a maximum loss 17 dB greater, or 49 dB.
 Across 2 m, we expect a mininum loss of 38 dB, and a maximum loss of 55 dB.
 Given that our RF source was −4 dBm, we expect our RF power at the antenna input to be between −59 dBm and −42 dBm.
 But our interference power, after passing through the 1-dB loss of the antenna cable, is −69 dBm.
 Our signal power is at most 27 dB greater than the interference, at least 10 dB greater, and almost everywhere it is 12 dB greater.
 This is what we observe: when we hold a transmitter at 2 m, we get reliable reception in almost every orientatioin.